Skip to main content

 Low NEET Score MBBS Cutoff 2026 — Projected Outlook

-For 2026, expect each row above to shift roughly +10-15% upward due to increased applicants and reduced government seat expansion.
-These 2026 figures are projections off the verified 2025 closing scores — confirm the final 2026 closing ranks on the official state and mcc.nic.in notifications before committing.
+For 2026, expect each row above to shift upward due to increased applicants and reduced government seat expansion.
+Historically closing scores drift ~+10-15% year-over-year, but that heuristic does not reliably hold for 2025→2026: the qualifying floor alone jumped roughly 48% (144→213 marks) because the 2026 paper compressed raw marks upward, so private/deemed closing scores may move more than 10-15% this cycle.
+Treat the 2025 figures as a soft floor rather than a fixed predictor.
+These 2026 figures are projections off the verified 2025 closing scores — check the live 2026 counselling cut-offs and confirm the final closing ranks on the official state and mcc.nic.in notifications before committing.

-Sources & scale note: NEET qualifying marks are the NTA official cut-off published 14 June 2025 on neet.nta.nic.in — General (50th percentile) 144 marks, SC/ST/OBC (40th percentile) 113 marks; these are percentile ranks (eligibility floor), not seat-securing admission scores, and the corresponding marks change every year with paper difficulty.
+Sources & scale note: NEET qualifying marks are the NTA official cut-off published in the NTA NEET-UG 2026 result (16 July 2026) on neet.nta.nic.in — General/EWS (50th percentile) 213 marks, SC/ST/OBC (40th percentile) 177 marks; these are percentile ranks (eligibility floor), not seat-securing admission scores, and the corresponding marks change every year with paper difficulty.
 Annual tuition bands are indicative, cross-checked against official college fee notices and MCC/state FRC data; deemed-university and state-private fees differ by tier and quota — always verify the exact current figure on the official college and mcc.nic.in page before paying.

 If your NEET 2026 score is 450+: